 As I start to look outward in my professional career, I keep running into this study about Meaningful Experiences in Physical Education and Youth Sport.
 In it, “five themes were identified as central influences to young people’s meaningful experiences in physical education and sport: social interaction, fun, challenge, motor competence, and personally relevant learning.”
 Isn’t this like saying you should learn things in school (vs. considering the bigger question of what schools consider learning)?
 If meaning is inherently personal, is it possible for a teacher to “facilitate and promote meaningful engagement” within a large group of distinct, varied, and particular individuals?

 ANYTHING you do influences their experience.
 Put the basketball hoops up in prep for volleyball?
 You negate the option of them ‘bump passing’ it into the basket.
 Step in to correct their squat posture?
-You eliminate their ability to figure it out on their own and/or find their body’s autocorrective natural way of doing things.
+You eliminate their ability to figure it out on their own and/or find their body’s natural (autocorrect) way of doing things.
 It’s a trap.
 Other subjects aren’t guided by their “meaningfulness”.
 If they were math would stop with being able to count and calculate money.

 Standards are decided upon and upheld.
 We think this is important.
 We think you should be able to do this.
 We think you need to be active, so we determine what to play, when, and the quality in which it should be played.
 When you think about it, it’s bonkers.
 Imagine stopping a kid at the park to tell him to get off his swing because it’s time to kick balls until we notice an improvement or consistency.